keyvank/tsp/src/1-compute.md

 The state is a vector of length one.
 It’s length will always be one.

 In a quantum operation, the final result of one bit is somehow a linear combination of all other bits.
 That's why quantum operations are defined by matrices, because matrices are just a group of coefficient-rows that are stacked on top of each other.
+Matrices are a simplified version of "functions".
+They are some sort of machines that are able to be combined with each other with some nice mathemtical properties.
+These little creatures are going to be used in other chapters as well.